cockroachdb/docs/src/current/v22.2/cdc-transformations.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v22.2" %} Change data capture transformations allow you to define the change data emitted to your sink when you create a changefeed.
+{% include new-in.md version="v22.2" %} Change data capture transformations allow you to define the change data emitted to your sink when you create a changefeed.
 The expression [syntax](#syntax) provides a way to select columns and apply filters to further restrict or transform the data in your [changefeed messages](changefeed-messages.html).

 You can use CDC transformations to do the following: